praveenmylavarapu/family-tree/README.md

 * Find relationship b/w two persons
 * Search
 * Destroy
-* Display
+* Display (beta)

-From the family tree data structure one can create any number of family trees and merge them also!
+Using family tree data type one can create any number of family trees and merge them also!